Working on tickets

 How can I open a new ticket on behalf of a customer?

 As detailed in the Support General Policies it is GitLab policy to handle each individual incident, problem or issue within a single support ticket.
-If a situation arises where you need to open a new ticket on behalf of a customer, you must use the Support Portal to ensure proper routing and SLA assignment:
+If a situation arises where you need to open a new ticket on behalf of a customer, you must use the Create new ticket plugin within the Zendesk Super App to ensure proper routing and SLA assignment:

 2. Select the appropriate form type.
 This will most likely match the request type of the originating ticket.

-3. Enter the customer’s details like email address, subject, problem description and other relevant information.
+3. Enter the customer’s details like subject, problem description and other relevant information.
 Use the customer’s existing Zendesk Ticket to obtain the necessary customer information to complete the form.

-If you plan to immediately start working the ticket, please update the SGG assignment to match your SGG.
+If you plan to immediately start working the ticket, please assign the ticket to yourself.